avitase/fast_frechet/README.md

 $ cmake --build --preset=debug -t format-fix
 ```

+## Benchmark results and other visualizations 🎨

+We use Jupyter Notebooks to render the visualizations of the results of the benchmarks.
+You can find them [here][notebooks] alongside others.

 ## Python Implementations 🐍

 Python implementations of the discrete Fréchet Distance can be found [here][fast_frechet-python].